We care about people.

 Other Opt-Out Solutions

-It is also important to point out that we do not control every piece of mail or every online ad or every email message or all of anything in any marketing channel.
+It is important to point out that we do not control every piece of postal mail or every online ad or every email message or all of anything in any marketing channel.
 We are a major participant, yes.
 But we don’t control everything.
-If you opt out with us you will likely continue to get offers originated by others.
-To dramatically decrease advertising contacts you should not only opt out with us but also elsewhere.
-Some of the major opt out services are:
+If you opt out with us you will likely continue to get interest based advertising offers originated by others.
+To dramatically decrease interest based advertising contacts you should not only opt out with us but also elsewhere.
+Some of the major opt-out services are:

 America is not a perfect place, but it is a wonderful place.
 The Internet is not a perfect place, but it is an incredibly valuable medium.
 The post office and direct mail aren’t perfect either, but they do a lot of good.
 Marketing enables written communication that raises millions for charity, brings excellent magazines and newspapers to avid readers, and delivers offers for goods and services that consumers enjoy.
 We are proud to be a part of this, and we are devoted to serving everyone well, both our clients and consumers.